shubham-mehar/NodeJS_TODO_App_with_Authentication/README.md

 # NodeJS_TODO_App

 This is a simple TODO app built with Node.js and Express framework.
 It allows you to create, read, update and delete TODO items.
-The app is designed to run locally on your machine and requires Node.js and NPM installed.
+The app also includes user authentication with registration, login and logout functionality, using JSON Web Tokens (JWT) for authentication.

 ## Technologies Used
 * Node.js